 Better proposal design with PandaDoc

-We hope you’ve found our DocuSign vs Dotloop comparison useful.
+We hope you’ve found our DocuSign vs dotloop comparison useful.
 Both serve the real estate industry well at varying levels.

-However, even Dotloop may not be a great fit if you’re looking for the ability to build your own content.
+However, even dotloop may not be a great fit if you’re looking for the ability to build your own content.

-Real estate contracts, marketing materials, forms, addendums, and everything else need to be created through another channel and uploaded to the Dotloop environment for prep and signature.
+Real estate contracts, marketing materials, forms, addendums, and everything else need to be created through another channel and uploaded to the dotloop environment for prep and signature.

 With PandaDoc, you can create documents completely from scratch and prepare everything as you go.